banner image

 After a social event, someone with social anxiety may replay the interaction over and over, criticizing themselves for perceived mistakes or awkward moments.
 Even if others didn’t notice anything unusual, the person may fixate on every word or gesture, convinced they embarrassed themselves.
 This cycle of self-criticism can further erode confidence and increase future anxiety.

-Social anxiety disorder is treatable, and no one has to face it alone.
-At Sonatus Counseling in San Antonio, TX, we specialize in helping individuals overcome the challenges of social anxiety through compassionate, evidence-based therapy.
-Our therapists work with you to understand the root of your anxiety disorder, develop practical coping strategies, and build confidence in social situations.
+Therapy can help individuals overcome the challenges of social anxiety with compassion and evidence-based tools.
+Your therapist will work with you to understand the root of your anxiety disorder, develop practical coping strategies, and build confidence in social situations.